It Takes a Little Rain (To Make Love Grow)

-"It Takes a Little Rain (To Make Love Grow)" is a song written by Roger Murrah, Steve Dean and James Dean Hicks, and recorded by American country music group The Oak Ridge Boys.
-It was released in February 1987 as the first single from the album Where the Fast Lane Ends.
-It was their fourteenth number-one country single.
-The single went to number one for one week, spending a total of fourteen weeks on the chart.
+"It Takes a Little Rain (To Make Love Grow)" is a song written by Roger Murrah, Steve Dean and James Dean Hicks, and recorded by The Oak Ridge Boys.
+It was released in February 1987 as the first single from Where the Fast Lane Ends.
+It was their fourteenth number one country single.
+The single was at number one for a week and spent fourteen weeks on the chart.